Alan Peckolick: Biography

+Recognition

 Peckolick's work earned him over 500 design awards worldwide, including honorary membership in the art director's club of Bergen, Norway.
 His work has been featured in design journals and books.
 From 1985 on, Peckolick was included in every edition of "Who's Who in America" and since 1990 in every edition of "Who's Who in Graphic Design".
 In 2008, he was chosen as one of ten designers to be included in China's first survey of international graphic design.
 His poster work is in the permanent collection of the Gutenberg Museum in Mainz, Germany.
-Apart from lecturing on graphic design in Hamburg, Stuttgart, Helsinki, Tokyo, London and Bergen, he regularly lectured at Parsons The New School for Design.

 In 2002, Peckolick was invited to donate his archive to New York University's Fales Collection, housed in the Bobst Library.
 He was the subject of a career retrospective show at the university's Tracey/Barry Gallery in Autumn 2005, titled "A Life in Type: The Graphic Design Work of Alan Peckolick".

 Peckolick began painting professionally in 1998.
 His work is represented in London (Cosa Gallery), New York City (Atlantic Gallery), and in Key West, FL (Lucky Street Gallery).
 His paintings are in numerous private collections in the US and Europe.